 Questions to consider:

 Should we not, ethically speaking, admit our amoral disregard for the extreme needs of many human or sentient beings in the world, instead of rationalizing our neglect in terms of moral permissibility?
-Given our naturalist-determinist framework, might it make sense to think of amoral egoism, even utter lack of empathy, as an evolutionary default still prevalent in much of humanity?
+Given our naturalist-determinist framework, might it make sense to think of amoral egoism, or even lack of empathy, as an evolutionary default prevalent in much of humanity?

 – 13 –